 Bortent Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name Bortent include Boughton, Bourton, Borton, Boughten, Bourten, Borten, Bouton and many more.
+Variations of the name Bortent include Boughton, Bourton, Borton, Boughten, Bourten, Borten, Bouton, Broughton, Portan and many more.

 Early Notables of the Bortent family (pre 1700)

 Notables of the family at this time include Sir William Boughton, 1st Baronet (1600-1656) of Lawford in the County of Warwick; Sir Edward Boughton, 2nd Baronet (1628-1680); Sir William Boughton, 3rd...

 Another 31 words (2 lines of text) are included under the topic Early Bortent Notables in all our PDF Extended History products and printed products wherever possible.